wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-reference.md

         </tr>
         <tr>
             <td>useLegacySql</td>
             <td>Specifies whether to use BigQuery's legacy SQL dialect for this query.
 The default value is true.
 If set to false, the query will use BigQuery's standard SQL.
-For information on BigQuery's standard SQL, see https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql.</td>
+For information on BigQuery's standard SQL, see [Migrating to GoogleSQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql).</td>
             <td>Yes.</td>
         </tr>
     </table>